 2. Plan for RV Living

 Never just look at each other and wonder what to do!!
 The Ultimate Camping Bundle includes not only ALL the pre-trip checklists you could need to make sure you don’t forget the important necessities, plus trip budgeting, meal planning, a ton of RV friendly recipes, but also a GIANT pack of roughly 50 memory-making activities to enjoy while you are RV living or camping… and the best thing is it’s only $7!!
+Whether you’re a seasoned pro or just starting out, the Happier Camper Bundle is an essential tool for creating unforgettable outdoor memories.

 3. Store Your Paper Goods In A Magazine Folder – Takes RV Living To A Whole New Level

 Store paper goods in your tiny kitchen inside a magazine file which takes up less space.
 Add velcro on the bottom and on the shelf to hold everything in place while you’re on the move!
 Way to make use of vertical space and corral paper goods?!
 Love RV camping hacks!

 4. This DIY Ladder-Mounted Table Will Make RV Living a Whole Lot Convenient

 A lawn chair carrier holds a sheet of plywood to create a makeshift table.
 This is perfect for those days when you just want to enjoy a meal outdoors or you need a little extra space.
 It’s also fairly easy to make if you’re not exactly gifted in handiwork.
 Maybe you can even enjoy a romantic dinner in the woods.
 RV love!
 Fancy, huh?

 Simply cut a slot to fit around the ladder rungs into one side of a 1/2 inch sheet of finished plywood and use a lawn chair carrier to support the sheet of plywood.